thesaurus-linguae-aegyptiae/tla-web/README.md

 all of the containers defined (including the TLA frontend), or all those required to get a TLA backend up and running on your local machine.

-For building and executing the entire stack, *including the TLA fontend*, run this command in your terminal:
+For building and executing the entire stack, *including the TLA frontend*, run this command in your terminal:

 ```bash
 docker-compose up --build --force-recreate -d